C Statements

 cxx_local_var

-If a local C++ variable is created for an argument by pre_call, cxx_local_var indicates if the local variable is a pointer or scalar. ..
+If a local C++ variable is created for an argument by pre_call, cxx_local_var indicates if the local variable is a pointer, scalar or result. ..
 This sets cxx_var is set to SH_{c_var}.
 This will properly dereference the variable when passed to the C++ function.
 It will also set the format fields cxx_member.
 For example, a std::string argument is created for the C++ function from the char * argument passed into the C API wrapper.

 name="c_inout_string",